 I narrowed my options down to the locally brewed craft beer.
-Calling Thai craft beers locally brewed is something of an anomaly since most of them brewed either in Cambodia or Vietnam.
-Under Thai law no one is allowed to produce beer unless they own their own brewpub and sell only on the premises, or brew a minimum of one million litres a year.
-Thai brewers get round the problem by setting up shop across the border and importing it all back.
+Calling Thai craft beers locally brewed is something of an anomaly since most of them are brewed either in Cambodia or Vietnam.
+Under Thai law, no one is allowed to produce beer unless they own their own brewpub and sell only on the premises, or brew a minimum of one million litres a year.
+Thai brewers get around the problem by setting up shop across the border and importing it all back.

 There are about twenty to choose from.
 I ordered a bottle of Liger Dark.
-This is a Czech style dark lager.
-It is has a nice, malty flavour but retains a light body.
+This is a Czech-style dark lager.
+It has a nice, malty flavour but retains a light body.
 I took a few sips and turned my attention to the food menu.

-The phrase Brews and Bites appears under the establishments logo and indeed there is a good mix of local and western options.
+The phrase Brews and Bites appears under the establishment‘s logo and indeed there is a good mix of local and Western options.
 The bites side of the menu features Chicken wings, nachos and fried pig ears.
-The Thai crispy fried beef (pork is also available) comes with a house made spicy sauce and is an excellent accompaniment for beer.
-For those that want something more substantial there is a range of burgers, beer battered fish and chips and steaks.
-The republic burger (main pic) is a classic.
+The Thai crispy fried beef (pork is also available) comes with a house-made spicy sauce and is an excellent accompaniment for beer.
+For those who want something more substantial, there is a range of burgers, beer-battered fish and chips and steaks.
+The Republic Burger (main pic) is a classic.
 It comes topped with bacon, Monterey Jack cheese and sweet onions plus fries and spicy slaw on the side.

 Mahanakon White Ale was one of the first Thai craft beers on the market.
-It is a Belgian style wheat beer served in a can.
-It’s has a very clean taste with citrus overtones but not too sweet.
+It is a Belgian-style wheat beer served in a can.
+It has a very clean taste with citrus overtones but not too sweet.
 A good sunny afternoon beer which went down rather faster than I’d intended.
 This meant I had to order a Grancore IPA to go with the half rack of ribs I had just ordered.

 The ribs are in a section of the menu called Big Bites.
 If you want chips or potato wedges to go with them they have to be ordered separately.
-The IPA is a hoppy beer but here is just a tell tale hint of malt in there.
+The IPA is a hoppy beer but there is just a tell-tale hint of malt in there.
 It arrived at the same time as the ribs and was a marriage made in heaven with the tanginess of the hops contrasting well with the smokiness of the barbecue sauce.
-The meat was wonderfully tender and fell of the bone easily.
+The meat was wonderfully tender and fell off the bone easily.